ballerina-platform/module-ballerina-graphql/README.md

 The GraphQL service endpoint URL will be `<host>:<port>/graphql`.

-Alternatively, a Ballerina graphql service can not have a path, in which case the endpoint will be the host URL and the port as the following example.
+Alternatively, a Ballerina GraphQL service can not have a path, in which case the endpoint will be the host URL and the port as the following example.

 ```ballerina
 import ballerina/graphql;